 Animal meat is also rich in nutrients like zinc, selenium, magnesium, vitamins, and fatty acids.
 Not only are these important for proper brain development, but they also promote good vision, stronger bones, and teeth, and boost the body's immunity.

 Lean meat offers many benefits

 Lean meat is an excellent source of protein and base on its name it has a very low-fat content.
 For the most part, lean meat is considered to be a safe source of protein.
 Examples of lean meat include:

 - Chicken with the skin removed

-The fat contained in pork chops accounts for two-thirds of its total fat content while the skin on chickens accounts for about 80% of its total fat count.
+The fat contained in Beef chops accounts for two-thirds of its total fat content while the skin on chickens accounts for about 80% of its total fat count.